Data Processing

 Decree 1074 of 2015

-Title V of the Single Circular of the Superintendence of Industry and Commerce.
+Title V of the Sole Circular of the Superintendency of Industry and Commerce.

 RECIPIENTS

-This policy is directed towards our clients, users, collaborators, suppliers, partners, and in general our stakeholders on whom TWC conducts personal information processing.
+This policy is directed at our customers, users, collaborators, suppliers, allies, and generally, our stakeholders for whom TWC processes personal information.

 DEFINITIONS